eldeividxy/eldeividxy/README.md

 ### Custom Multi-Company ERP on Odoo 18 Community

-I played a key technical role in the development of a custom multi-company ERP built on **Odoo 18 Community** for a business conglomerate with a main agro-financial operation.
+I played a key technical role in the development of a custom multi-company ERP built on **Odoo 18 Community** for a business conglomerate with a main Parafinancial operation.

 The system is currently in production and supports around **100 users**, **12 companies**, **6 branches**, and **6 warehouses**, centralizing business processes that were previously handled through Excel, Word templates, paper, and isolated systems.